 (iii) information and data requirements for establishing TACs and allocations beyond current data requirements of the IOTC; and,

-(iv) proposed strategies for addressing data gaps required to be addressed to enable the Commission to establish TACs and allocations for species, as needed.
+(iv) proposed strategies for addressing data gaps required to be addressed to enable the Commission to establish TACs and allocations for fish stocks, as needed.

 Allocation Process and Catch Validation

-Allocation Committee
+[Allocation Committee

-Pursuant to Article XII.5 of the Agreement, the Commission hereby establishes the Allocation Committee to support the Commission’s process for allocating IOTC species to CPCs and New Entrants.
+Pursuant to Article XII.5 of the Agreement, the Commission hereby establishes the Allocation Committee to support the Commission’s process for allocating IOTC fish stocks to CPCs and New Entrants.

 The mandate of the Allocation Committee shall include: